reign0ver/REST_API_Calculator/README.md

 "numero2":"3"
 }

-*and we're going to get a JSON response with the next structure->
+*and we're going to send a JSON response with the next structure->

 {
 "resultado": "2"